 The Dragon Li has a short coat and no thick undercoat.
 Your Dragon Li will do a great job self-grooming, but weekly brushing will help prevent hairballs and give your kitty’s coat a beautiful shine.
 When brushing your cat, pay attention to symptoms like redness, scabs, and dryness that may signal an underlying health problem.

 Trim your cat’s nails regularly, especially for a sedentary or older cat who isn’t using their claws daily.
 Overgrown nails can catch on surfaces and lead to injury.
 Check your cat’s ears for signs of debris and clean or treat them as needed.
-Regular teeth cleaning will prevent most oral health issues.
+Regular teeth cleaning and dental treats will prevent most oral health issues.

 Health & Lifespan

 Expect to pay between $400 to $1,000 for a Dragon Li cat.
 This breed is rare, and you are unlikely to find a Dragon Li at a shelter.
+Be sure to ask for a clean health certificate for any kitten or adult kitty you may want to adopt.
+Because the breed is so healthy, any kind of disease or genetic issue is something to watch out for.

 As Family Pets